charlie-wong/coding-style/c/Formatting.rst

 Preprocessor Directives
 -------------------------------------------------------------------------------
 - The hash mark that starts a preprocessor directive should always be at the beginning of the line.
-- Nested directives should add 3 spaces after the hash mark for each level of indentation.
+- Nested directives should make properly align after the hash mark for each level of indentation.
 - If preprocessor directives are within the body of indented code, make judiciously indent to increase the readability.